-Getting the diagnosis right, particularly in acute situations.
+It is getting the diagnosis right, particularly in acute situations.
 As a radiologist, you need to be able to ascertain what’s normal and abnormal and stick to it.
 But you also need to be able to know when to convey doubt.
 That’s the tricky part, especially when you don’t have time for a colleague to have a second look.
 Sometimes doctors put you on the spot – is it this or is it this?
-You find yourself having to give black or white answers in situations which are often pretty grey.
+You find yourself having to give black or white answers in situations that are often pretty grey.

 Do you have any coping mechanisms for dealing with the stress of your profession?

 That’s difficult to answer.
-I guess realising life can be over in the blink of an eyelid makes you focus on trying to build its most important elements, like good relationships and friendships.
+I guess realizing life can be over in the blink of an eyelid makes you focus on trying to build its most important elements, like good relationships and friendships.

 Why is timely diagnosis so urgent in stroke?